sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 #### Housing
 There are a bunch of awesome places to live when in Seattle.
 If you're working for a company like Amazon or Microsoft, there is a corporate housing option that you can take.
 Otherwise, there are a few cool places to look at, but keep in mind that some of them don't do short-term leases.
 YMMV, but these are what someone found when looking for housing for a full-time position.

 * [Essex Apartments](http://www.essexapartmenthomes.com/search?ustext=Seattle%20Area&ustype=metro&uskey=57&beds=any&baths=any&city&state&min_rent=any&max_rent=any) - They have a lot of properties in major cities, but Seattle seems to have a few that are in great locations.
 * [Equity Apartments](http://www.equityapartments.com/washington/seattle-apartments.aspx) - This seems to be the frontrunner, since they have the lowest rent on the Belltown properties, as well as the highest number of properties per capita.
+* [Mill Creek Apartments](http://www.millcreekplaces.com/find_an_apartment?region=Pacific%20Northwest&market=Seattle) - Opening two new buildings in Q3 2016, close to the downtown core.

 The above places have the following amenities (which may or may not be important to you):

+* Heating / Ventilation / Air Conditioning (sometimes referred to as HVAC) in unit
 * Washer/dryer in unit
 * Dishwasher in unit
 * On-site fitness center / party room